 Purpose & Scope

-The purpose of the IBRTF is to assess, review, and recommend improvements and mitigation activities to support IBR performance that is specific to inverter-based technologies.
-Functions of the IBRTF include:
+The purpose of the IBRWG is to assess, review, and recommend improvements and mitigation activities to support IBR performance that is specific to inverter-based technologies.
+Functions of the IBRWG include:

 Respond to assignments from the ROS.

-Review ERCOT Nodal Protocols, Operating Guides and Planning Guides for alignment with Institute of Electrical and Electronics Engineers (IEEE) Standards and North American Electric Reliability Corporation (NERC) Reliability Standard requirements, Alerts, Guidelines, Event reports and recommendations to make Working Group assignment or scope change recommendations to ROS.
+Review ERCOT Nodal Protocols, Operating Guides and the Planning Guide for alignment with Institute of Electrical and Electronics Engineers (IEEE) Standards and NERC Reliability Standards Alerts, Guidelines, Event reports and recommendations, and to make recommendations to ROS.

-Assess and review known specific inverter and plant controller setting and modeling issues for potentially common issues with other units that have the same IBR vendor/OEM and/or inverter model and make Working Group assignments or scope change.
+Assess and review known specific inverter and plant controller setting and modeling issues for potentially common issues with other units that have the same IBR vendor/OEM and/or inverter model .
 Support other ROS Working Groups to validate models based on actual system performance observed during events.

-If no appropriate Working Group exists to review a topic related to IBRs, make recommendations to ROS on how to resolve the issue related to the topic.
+Review IBR-related topics and make recommendations to ROS on how to resolve issues related to the topic.

 Review emergency events having a significant impact on the ERCOT System and make recommendations to ROS.

-Develop a post disturbance procedure to follow up with an IBR where performance did not meet ERCOT protocol requirements .

-Assess and review high resolution data collection available (e.g. Digital Fault Recorder (DFR), Phaser Measurement Unit (PMU), inverter oscillography, digital relays) to create a guideline for ideal placements within a unit (e.g. inverter, low/high side of Generator Step-Up (GSU)), and recommend additional locations on the ERCOT System, settings/triggers, etc. to support troubleshooting needs.

-Review ERCOT Generation or Modification Interconnection (GIM) process and determine if any changes are needed to address known IBR issues.

-Assess IBR protection schemes that are not explicitly included in their positive sequence or EMT models.

-Review IBR Low Sustainable Limit (LSL) determination processes to determine if additional guidelines, tests, or requirements are needed.

-Assess the risk of another large scale IBR trip or power output reduction event in a concentrated area with respect to ERCOTs Most Severe Single Contingency (MSSC) and the potential need to reevaluate contingency operating reserves.

-Evaluate ERCOT Staff and outside resource needs to address IBR risk mitigation activities.
-Including but not limited to broad ERCOT system model validation and post event evaluation of dynamic model accuracy of models provided to ERCOT.

 Communicate potential reliability risk to ROS.

 Support any necessary technical workshops.

-Evaluate and recommend if a standing IBR Working Group is needed.